pittcsc/pittcswiki/src/guides/career/resume.md

 ### GPA: Important or not?

-Users on popular sites like [Reddit](https://www.reddit.com/r/cscareerquestions/) and [Blind](https://www.teamblind.com/), often dismiss the importance of a student's GPA, however that is largely unaccurate.
+Users on popular sites like [Reddit](https://www.reddit.com/r/cscareerquestions/) and [Blind](https://www.teamblind.com/), often dismiss the importance of a student's GPA, however that is largely inaccurate.
 Everyone wants the cream of the crop.
 In the absence of a standardized test, GPA serves as that indicator. **While GPA may not necessarily be a good indication of how well you can code, a high GPA would definitely put you in a more favorable position to the recruiter.**

 If your GPA is rather low, but you have loads of technical experiences, you can try not listing your GPA in the resume.
 This kinda "forces" the recruiter to read through your projects/job experience, and perhaps grant you a first interview.
 If you manage to impress them, who cares about your GPA?
 But if your GPA is low and you do not have skills for the job... maybe you should work on one of them and revisit job applications later.